webfeatures/spec/README.md

 | -------------------------------- | ------------------------- | -------------------------------------- |
 | **host**                         | valid host name           | a unique host representing the service |
 | [**adapters**](#feature-adapter) | kv<name, feature adapter> | adapters bound to this service         |

+# Genesis

+The web exists to help the world openely share data and inter-connect.
+The only thing is that we don't all share how that should be happening and rightfully so.

+We propose a minimalistic approach to abstract these into defined web features that can be used to connect to any web service in a generic way.

+# Why

+1. **Simplicity**

+As a developer, web services can be hard to interact with.
+Leveraging the abstraction of the web features can help to simplify the way we interact with web services.

+2. **Consistency**

+Providing generic web features models can help to standardize the way we interact with web services.
+This can help to create a consistent way to interact with web services.
+While this will be opinionated, it will help to create a common ground for developers to interact with web services.

+3. **Flexibility**

+Steps to interact with a feature on web service can be complex and hard to describe accross languages or projects.
+By abstracting these into web features, we can handle the complexity as code in a more flexible way without restriction, only caring to get the correct output for a given input.

+4. **Reusability**

+Abstraction already happens in every project we build.
+By creating a common abstraction for web services, we may hope to build and maintain a community based set of web features that can be reused across projects.

 ## Development Guidelines